The Journal of the Joseph

 to their work to expedite processing and editing.

-A special issue of the journal (39.1 Spring 2014), to celebrate the hundredth anniversary of the publication of Chance, is forthcoming.
+A special issue of the journal (39.1 Spring 2014), celebrating the 100th anniversary of the publication of Chance, is now available.

-The issue will be edited by Susan Jones, Allan H. Simmons, and J. H. Stape.
-Submissions for this issue are now closed.
-The issue will be published as a volume in the Conrad Studies Series by Rodopi of Amsterdam.
+The issue was edited by Susan Jones and Allan H. Simmons.
+It will be published as a volume in the Conrad Studies Series by Rodopi of Amsterdam.

-Essays scheduled to appear in the Spring 2014 special issue of the journal are as follows:
+Essays appearing in the Spring 2014 special issue of the journal are as follows:

 Conradian 39.1 (Spring 2014)